-*Note – Full versions of each contributor’s monthly reflection can be found by clicking their full name at the bottom of this post or from the table on the project overview page.
+*Note – Full versions of each contributor’s February reflection can be found by clicking their full name at the bottom of this post or from the table on the project overview page.

 Reflection Prompt 1: